 Prompted by this outbreak, Dole has issued a recall of all Dole-branded and private label packaged salads processed at its Springfield, Ohio production facility.
 No other products are involved in the recall.
 In addition, Dole Fresh Vegetables, Inc., is temporarily suspending operations at its Springfield, Ohio production facility.

 According to Listeria lawyer Fred Pritzker, “The worst thing about Listeria is how deadly and destructive the organism is to humans, particularly pregnant women, newborns, the elderly and people with weakened immune systems.”
 Fred has won a number of multimillion dollar verdicts and settlements for clients sickened in listeriosis outbreaks.
 You can contact Fred using our FREE consultation form (click here) or by calling 1-888-377-8900 (toll free).
 Find out if you can sue Dole for money damages and hold the company accountable for selling contaminated salad.
-Other attorneys investigating this outbreak and recall include Brendan Flaherty and Ryan Osterholm.

 The packaged salads produced in the Dole Springfield, Ohio, facility were sold under various brand names including: